refinedev/refine/documentation/blog/2023-12-03-graphql-vs-rest.md

 So, we can say that GraphQL merged PUT, DELETE, GET, and POST requests into one entity.
 The data contained in the POST body describing how to fetch the data is actually in a query language that GraphQL understands.
 The GraphQL server receives these requests, interprets the POST body, and goes on to fetch and structure the data as instructed.

-We can see with the architectural design of GraphQL, there is no need to perform multiple requests to fetch data.
-GraphQL does it in one fell swoop.
+One of the key benefits of GraphQL compared to a traditional REST API is its ability to support declarative data fetching.
+This means that each component can (and ideally should) request precisely the fields it needs to render, avoiding any unnecessary data transmission over the network.

 ## Data Fetching

 In this section, we will discuss the differences between GraphQL and REST in terms of data fetching.
 How do both approaches handle data fetching, and what are the advantages and disadvantages of each approach?

 ### REST